Eric's online journal of myths, legends, memories and an occasional short story.

 Hattie let us direct her to Mama’s rocker.
 “Spooky?
 It’s downright scary and the story is kinda long.
 I need a big ol glass of ice tea to wet my whistle if I gonna tell it.”

 I didn’t have to be told twice.
 Rushing into the house, I poured Hattie a large glass of tea from the pitcher in the icebox.
-Before leaving the kitchen, I doctored the brew with Daddy’s bottle of Weller’s he kept hidden in the pantry, behind the Mason jars.
+Before leaving the kitchen, I doctored the brew with Daddy’s bottle of Weller’s he kept hidden behind the Mason jars in the pantry.

 I didn’t bother stirring the mixture before handing it to Hattie, and after her first sip, I knew it didn’t matter.
-Sharon Ann and I sat on the porch in front of her, huddling together in the warmth of the Afghan.
+Sharon Ann and I sat on the porch before her, huddling together in the warmth of the Afghan.

 “This story might give you a few nightmares.
 Your Mama wouldn’t like that.”